August Spångberg: Return to Social Democracy and World War II (1938-1945)

 Upon returning to Sweden from Spain, Spångberg found his party divided in a struggle between Karl Kilbom and Nils Flyg.
 When the Socialist Party split in early summer 1937, Spångberg urged party leader Nils Flyg to initiate discussions about a merger with the Social Democrats.
 When this call went unheeded, in January 1938, he applied for entry into his hometown's social democratic workers' commune.

-Herbert Frahm's (Willy Brandt) Norwegian passport photograph 1933-1940.
+Herbert Frahm's (Willy Brandt) Norwegian passport photograph 1933–1940.

 During World War II, Spångberg played a significant role in the Norwegian resistance movement against the Nazi occupation of Norway.
 Operating from his position near the border at Charlottenberg, he helped many refugees escape Nazi-occupied Norway, including Willy Brandt, who would later become Chancellor of West Germany.
 After escaping from a Nazi detention camp, Brandt was among those Spångberg helped reach safety in Stockholm, where he continued his work for the Norwegian press.

 Spångberg's position at the Charlottenberg railway station on the Swedish-Norwegian border made him a key figure in the resistance network.
 Together with trusted colleagues at the railway, he established safe routes for refugees and organized an extensive intelligence network.
 He facilitated the transportation of illegal newspapers, letters, propaganda materials, and even a printing press into occupied Norway.
 Spångberg also organized humanitarian aid for Norwegians, working with the group Svenska Norgehjälpen to provide food for Norwegian railway workers, postal employees, and others who crossed the border for work.
 His home became a safe house for refugees and couriers, and he maintained contacts with both the Norwegian government-in-exile and the Swedish authorities, often navigating the complex political situation where Sweden's official neutrality sometimes conflicted with humanitarian needs.

-For his efforts aiding the Norwegian resistance, Spångberg was appointed Grand Officer of The Royal Norwegian Order of St. Olav by the Norwegian king.
-He was hesitant at first to accept the award but did, noting in his autobiography that "there was a lot of writing in the press about whether a Social Democrat should accept orders under any circumstances."
-His wife Sofia received the King Haakon VII Freedom Cross, and the couple maintained long-standing friendships with Norwegian resistance fighters through the "Border Club" (Gränseklubben) during the peace years.
+For his efforts aiding the Norwegian resistance, in 1946 Spångberg was awarded the Knight's Cross 1st Class (Ridder av 1. klasse) of the Order of St. Olav.
+Spångberg, a Social Democrat with principled reservations about accepting royal honors, deliberated before accepting; in his memoir he noted that the decision generated "a lot of writing in the press about whether a Social Democrat should accept orders under any circumstances."
+His wife Sofia received the King Haakon VII Freedom Cross, and the couple maintained long-standing friendships with Norwegian resistance fighters through the Border Club (Gränseklubben) during the peace years.